JimSeker/Architecture/README.md

 `LiveDataRoomRecyclerDemo` shows a room database with livedata/modelview that auto updates a recyclerview (using an observer in the adapter) as the data changes.

 `ContentProviderRoomDemo` shows how to create a contentprovider around a room database.
 It's based on [sqliteDemo in saveData Repo](https://github.com/JimSeker/saveData)

-`PagingRoomDemo` is an example using the page library to slowly load the data from a room database into a recyclerview, using PageList, PagedListAdaepter, and LivePagedListProvider (in the RoomDatabase).

 `RxJavaRoomDemo` is an example of using the Flow in RxJava and room to display data as it changes.
 Similiar to LiveData.